NadeemNicoR/TeamProjects/reports/week03.md

 #### 2.5 Where we got stuck:

-Since its the first step, there are not anything major where we stuck.
+Since its the first step, there are not major things where we are stuck.

 #### 2.6 Roles and responsibilities: